-Cloud technologies offer enormous potential, not only to spark innovation and efficiency but also to serve as a secure location for storing confidential and sensitive information.
+The cloud offers us enormous potential, not only in driving innovation and efficiencies but also in serving as a secure location for storing confidential and sensitive information.
+These new technologies, however, raise challenging questions about the rules for how related data should be treated.
 Businesses and individuals have the reasonable expectation that the information they create and store in digital form should be accorded the same privacy protections as information they commit to paper.

-To fight crime and protect public safety, governments have a clear and compelling need to access digital data.
-Balancing that interest against their citizens’ expectation of due process and the rule of law is essential to maintaining trust in technology.
-This makes it a critical priority to craft modern laws that provide law enforcement and national security agencies with appropriate mechanisms to access digital information pursuant to lawful process.
-These laws should protect citizens’ fundamental privacy rights, and respect the sovereignty of other nations.
+To fight crime and protect public safety, governments have a clear and compelling need to access digital evidence.
+At the same time, citizens have an expectation of due process and the rule of law, which are essential to maintaining trust in technology.
+This makes it a critical priority to craft modern laws that provide law enforcement and national security agencies with appropriate mechanisms to access digital evidence pursuant to lawful process.
+These laws should protect citizens’ fundamental privacy rights and respect the sovereignty of other nations.

 In addition, the rapid adoption of cloud services coupled with the corresponding rise in transnational criminal activity raises new challenges for law enforcement.
 But because most countries’ laws have not kept pace with technology, today when information is moved to the cloud, there is uncertainty about the legal frameworks that govern access to private information.

-In addition, because of the lack of international frameworks for accessing digital evidence, governments are increasingly taking unilateral steps to seize information stored outside their border.
-This can create unresolvable jurisdictional conflicts that may undermine laws or force companies to have to choose to disregard the laws of one country in order to comply with the laws of another.
-Rather than circumvent established mechanisms for cross-border cooperation, it is incumbent upon governments to modernize outdated systems and, where necessary, create complementary mechanisms that operate with the efficiency required to meet today’s challenges and safeguard time-honored values, including privacy and human rights.
+Due to the lack of international frameworks for accessing digital evidence, governments are increasingly taking unilateral steps to seize information stored outside their border.
+This can create unresolvable jurisdictional conflicts that may undermine laws or force companies to choose to disregard the laws of one country in order to comply with the laws of another.
+Rather than circumvent established mechanisms for cross-border cooperation, governments should modernize outdated systems and, where necessary, create complementary mechanisms that operate with the efficiency required to meet today’s challenges and safeguard time-honored values, including privacy and human rights.

 To enable law enforcement agencies to protect public safety, governments sometimes require access to digital information, including data stored in the cloud.
 However, in doing so, they can undermine public trust in cloud computing.

-Therefore, it is important that governments strike a balance between public safety on one hand and personal privacy and freedoms on the other by adopting clear legal rules for seizing digital evidence.
+Therefore, it is important that governments find ways to prioritize both public safety on one hand and personal privacy and freedoms on the other by adopting clear legal rules for seizing digital evidence.
 In developing such rules, governments should consider the following:

-- Right of technology providers to challenge.
+Ensure the right of technology providers to challenge.
 Technology providers should have the opportunity to challenge such process on behalf of their customers to ensure that governments are acting within the law and are respecting the rights of their users.
 This is a critical check on the use of government investigative powers — one that has proved effective in the United States.

 Require rigorous forms of legal process for more sensitive information.
 Technology companies store at least three types of information for their customers: (1) content, which includes information in emails and other electronic files; (2) noncontent information, which includes information relating to a user but excludes user content; and (3) subscriber information, such as identifying details about the subscriber of a service.
 Content is the most sensitive category of data because it contains the substance or meaning of a person’s communications or documents.
 It is therefore appropriate to require more rigorous forms of legal process — subject to additional layers of judicial oversight — when the government seeks to access content.
-Though democratic governments around the world will determine their own appropriate standards, the U.S. requirement of a warrant for the seizure of content — issued by a neutral magistrate based on a finding of probable cause —offers a model that is worth considering.
+Though democratic governments around the world will determine their own appropriate standards, the United States’ requirements of a warrant for the seizure of content — issued by a neutral magistrate based on a finding of probable cause — and a court order for transactional logs offer a model that is worthy of emulation.

-- Support transparency.
+Support transparency.
 In recent years, the technology industry has secured the right to publish aggregate data about the number and types of requests it receives for digital evidence.
-In addition to laws that permit this level of transparency, governments should allow companies to publish detailed information (including the number of requests received and the number of customers impacted) in order to ensure that the public can understand how governments exercise their investigative authority over information stored in the cloud.
+In addition to laws that permit this level of transparency, governments should allow companies to publish detailed information (including the number of requests received and the number of customers impacted).
+This will help ensure that the public can understand how governments exercise their investigative authority over information stored in the cloud.
 Technology companies have been publishing information about law enforcement requests for years, and in 2014, new levels of transparency on the part of the United States helped demonstrate that similar information about national security requests can be made available to the public.

 Modernize rules governing appropriate targets of requests for cloud data.
 With more and more public and private organizations moving their digital information to the cloud and many newer companies using cloud-based infrastructure to deliver applications and services to customers, governments often have multiple sources for the digital information they seek.
-Whenever possible, digital evidence should be obtained from the company most directly offering the service to customers—which in many cases will not be the cloud provider.
-In our view, this can often be done without jeopardizing an investigation.
-In situations where this approach would jeopardize an investigation, governments should be required to direct the legal process at the customer instead.
+Whenever possible, digital evidence should be obtained from the company most directly offering the service to customers.
+In many cases this will not be the cloud provider.
+Going directly to the company that is the data controller (usually the customer or consumer) can often be done without jeopardizing an investigation.

 Evidence and further reading

-- Reform of Government Surveillance Blog: RGS Statement on US- UK Data Protection Discussions
+Reform Government Surveillance blog: RGS Statement on US- UK Data Protection Discussions